 5. Take advantage of the energy of the current year.

-In 2020, the No 4 Star of Romance and Scholastic Luck flies into the SW.
-This means, you can also place any of the enhancers mentioned above (in Point 4) in the SW sector of your home or in the SW of the student’s room.
+In 2021, the Scholastic Star No 4 flies into the EAST.
+This means, you can also place any of the enhancers mentioned above (in Point 4) in the EAST sector of your home or in the EAST of the student’s room.

 6. Check your study room (or your child’s room) for poison arrows.